andres-garcia-alves/samples-classic-algorithms/README.md

 # Classic Algorithms

-Just a bounch of classic algorithms for sorting, searching, linked-list use, trees traverse, and so on.
+Just a bounch of classic algorithms for sorting, searching, linked-list use, tree traverse, and so on.
 All well commented and with console trace info for easy learning :-)

 Current algorithms:
 - merge sort
 - quick sort
+- binary search

 More algorithms to come !!